-- a) immobilizing a limb

 - b) the introduction of cardiac and vasoconstrictor

 - c) the introduction of drugs for pain relief

 - d) use of a tourniquet on the limb

 - e) applying a wound dressing

+- Choose the correct answer

 27. Which of these methods do you use to stop the parenchymal bleeding?